ChetanXpro/attendance-nft/README.md

+#  attendance-nft

-These smarts contracts can be used to mint NFT and then use them for diff purpose , like proof of attendance
+- These smarts contracts can be used to mint NFT and then use them for diff purpose , like proof of attendance